Author Custom Breakpoints With defineMediaQuery() and Reuse Them Across Every Typed React Component

 Combining Media Queries

-You can combine multiple conditions using and()
+You can combine multiple conditions using and() and or() methods:

-// Match both conditions (tablet in portrait orientation) export const tabletPortrait = defineMediaQuery((media) => media .minWidth(768) .and(media.maxWidth(1024)) .and(media.orientation("portrait")) ); // Match either condition (dark mode OR mobile) export const darkOrMobile = defineMediaQuery((media) => media.prefersColorScheme("dark").or(media.maxWidth(480)) );
+// Match both conditions (tablet in portrait orientation) export const tabletPortrait = defineMediaQuery((media) => media .minWidth(768) .and(media.maxWidth(1024)) .and(media.orientation("portrait")), ); // Match either condition (dark mode OR mobile) export const darkOrMobile = defineMediaQuery((media) => media.prefersColorScheme("dark").or(media.maxWidth(480)), );

 Media Queries and Viewport Clamps